-National Day Of Civic Hacking is an annual celebration dedicated to hackers and people who know a lot about programming.
+National Day Of Civic Hacking is dedicated to hackers and people who know a lot about programming.
 This is a great opportunity to demonstrate your skills and use them for the benefit of society.
-Celebrated on September 18th.
+It is celebrated on September 18th.

 Let us clarify that the word hacker does not mean a person who acts against the law, but a specialist who is able to find and fix errors in software.
 This day allows many people who are fond of programming to prove themselves as professionals in their field.

 - Popular programs like Facebook have a lot of bugs and vulnerabilities in the code, but they work.
-If you study them in more detail, you will see numerous shortcomings that simply turned a blind eye.
+If you study them in more detail, you will see numerous shortcomings that are simply ignored.

 - Programming is a complex thought process, and not just the use of code according to existing patterns.

-- A quarter of the time when developing a program is spent on miscalculation of erroneous actions.
+- A quarter of the time when developing a program is spent on finding and fixing bugs.

 Participate in the events and competitions held on this day.
 This will allow you to acquire new skills and prove yourself.
-Perhaps someone will notice your opportunities and offer official employment in some organization.
+Perhaps someone will notice your talent and offer employment in some organization.

 Learn the basics of programming.
 Take tutorials or watch videos.
 Try to write a program yourself or modify an existing one.

-Share the post on social networks with other users.
+Share a post on social networks with other users.
 Tell us about the holiday and how you first got acquainted with programming.